TrustTheVote-Project/VTP-web-client/docs/DesignNotes.md

 #### What happens when the user wants to verify their ballot check?

-The user clicks the verify-ballot-receipt (end of User Story 1) and a new page displays the 'console log' output of that function with digests hyperlinked.
+The user clicks the __verify ballot receipt__ (end of User Story 1) and a new page displays the 'console log' output of that function with digests hyperlinked.
 The output page contains a few by default blank fields that the user can optionally fill in.
 One of them is a row offset.

-The page contains a re-verify button that re-verifies the receipt honoring the new values in the various fields.
+The page contains a __re-verify__ button that re-verifies the receipt honoring the new values in the various fields.

 ## User Story 4

 #### What happens when the user wants to tally the election

-The user clicks the tally-contests button (end of User Story 1) and a new page displays the 'console log' output of that function with digests hyperlinked.
+The user clicks the __tally contests__ button (end of User Story 1) and a new page displays the 'console log' output of that function with digests hyperlinked.
 The output page contains a few by default blank fields that the user can optionally fill in.
 One of them is a row offset.

-The page contains a re-tally button that re-tallies the election honoring the new values in the various fields.
+The page contains a __re-tally contests__ button that re-tallies the election honoring the new values in the various fields.